MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-GST-on-Advance-Receipt-Application-to-Sales-Invoice.md

     |**CGST Payable (Interim) Account**|-763|
     |**SGST/UTGST Payable (Interim) Account**|-763|

-## GST Un-Application of Customer Advance with Sales Invoice
+## GST un-application of customer advance with sales invoice

 If this is found that the payment and invoice was wrongly applied  and the application needs to be reversed, in such a case un apply functionality can be used.
 Un-application entries are same for both online application and offline application.